eclipse-keyple/keyple-website/content/learn/build-your-first-app/java-app.md

 from the Calypso card all along the transaction.

 {{< code lang="java" >}}
     // Check the card presence
     if (!cardReader.isCardPresent()) {
         throw new IllegalStateException("No card is present in the reader " + cardReader.getName());
     }

-  // Prepare a Calypso card selection final String AID = "315449432E49434131"; /* AID: Keyple test kit profile 1, Application 2 */
+    // Prepare a Calypso card selection
+    final String AID = "315449432E49434131"; /* AID: Keyple test kit profile 1, Application 2 */

     // Create a card selection manager.
     CardSelectionManager cardSelectionManager = smartCardService.createCardSelectionManager();

-  // Create a card selection using the Calypso card extension. cardSelectionManager.prepareSelection(cardExtension.createCardSelection()
+    // Create a card selection using the Calypso card extension. cardSelectionManager.prepareSelection(
+            cardExtension
+                    .createCardSelection()
                     .filterByDfName(AID));

     // Actual card communication: process the card selection.
-  CardSelectionResult cardSelectionResult = cardSelectionManager.processCardSelectionScenario(cardReader);
+    CardSelectionResult cardSelectionResult =
+            cardSelectionManager.processCardSelectionScenario(cardReader);

-  // Check the selection result. if (cardSelectionResult.getActiveSmartCard() == null) {
+    // Check the selection result.
+    if (cardSelectionResult.getActiveSmartCard() == null) {
+        throw new IllegalStateException(
-    throw new IllegalStateException("The card selection failed.");
+                "The card selection failed.");
     }

     // Get the SmartCard resulting of the selection.
     CalypsoCard calypsoCard = (CalypsoCard) cardSelectionResult.getActiveSmartCard();
 {{< /code >}}

 ### Open the Calypso secure session